sktrinh12/algotradebot-tf-ec2/README.md

 tf apply -auto-approve -var="code_name=${CODE_NAME}"
 ```

-there is an alias for the poetry run command, simply type `run` and the python code will deploy.
+there is an alias for the poetry run command, simply type `run` and the python code will execute.